 Documentation should include that the service was provided via interactive synchronous audio-only telehealth.

 Modifier 93 should be used for any service performed via audio-only telehealth.
-Modifier 93 is effective for dates of service on and after January 1, 2022.
 The GT modifier should only be used to indicate services that were performed using audio-visual technology.

 Behavioral Health Services